Jave01/hslu/SEM4/NETW3/NETW3.md

 - 38. When is partner API appropriate? -> vacation service interacting with hotel databases
 - Purpose of key in API's? -> Authentication of requesting source
 - 23. Public API? -> can be used without restrictions
-- 31. What is REST? -> architecture style for designing web service applications
 - 26. Technology that virtualizes nw control place to centralized controller -> SDN
 - 8. What pre-populates the FIB that use CEF to process packets? -> routing table
-- 6. Whcih is a characteristic of a Type 1 hypervisor? -> installed directly on a server
+- 6. Which is a characteristic of a Type 1 hypervisor? -> installed directly on a server
--

->[!warning] TODO
->- Hypervisor types?
->- REST
+### REST

->- routing-/neighbour tables
+Representational State Transfer Application Programming Interface

+- architecture style for designing web service applications
+- rules and conventions for building web services
+- stateless communication
+	- each request from client must contain all the information needed
+- unique identifier for each resource

 ## Final exam questions